About This Course

 In UCC the programme will run on Thursdays 6.00pm to 9.00pm

-Day and Time to be finalised for the outreach centres.
+Day and Time to be finalised for the outreach centre.

 There are no written examinations in this course.
 All work is continuously assessed.
 The course is evaluated through a combination of essays, a journal, a legal project, oral presentation, poster presentation, agency profile and a group research project.
 In order to encourage critical thinking, you will be required to complete a reflective statement of learning at the end of each module.